-Children: Sodium is LIKELY SAFE for most children when taken by mouth appropriately.
-Sodium is safe when used in doses of less than 1.2 grams per day in children ages 1 to 3 years, 1.5 grams per day in children 4 to 8 years, 1.8 grams per day in children 9 to 13 years, and 2.3 grams per day in adolescents.
-Sodium is POSSIBLY UNSAFE when taken in higher amounts.
-Larger doses of sodium increase the risk of blood pressure becoming too high.
+Children: Sodium is likely safe for most children when taken by mouth appropriately.
+Sodium is safe when used in doses less than 1.2 grams daily in children ages 1-3 years, 1.5 grams daily in children 4-8 years, 1.8 grams daily in children 9-13 years, and 2.3 grams daily in adolescents.
+Sodium is possibly unsafe when taken in higher amounts.
+Larger doses increase the risk of high blood pressure.

-Heart disease: Patients with heart disease should consume sodium in moderation.
+Heart disease: People with heart disease should consume sodium in moderation.
 Consuming sodium at levels above 2.3 grams daily can increase the risk of heart disease and death.

 High levels of sodium in the body: Taking sodium increases levels of sodium in the body and might make this condition worse.

-High blood pressure: Taking large amounts of sodium can increase blood pressure and might make this condition worse.
+High blood pressure: Taking large amounts of sodium can increase blood pressure.

 Kidney disease: People with kidney disease should limit sodium intake.
 Consuming large amounts of sodium can worsen kidney disease.

-Multiple sclerosis (MS): There is some concern that eating too much salt in the diet can worsen MS. But there is no research to prove it.
-If you have MS, there is no reason to lower your salt intake.
-But everyone should still stay below the maximum recommended amount of 2.3 grams daily.
+Multiple sclerosis (MS): Consuming too much salt in the diet might worsen MS. People with MS should stay below the maximum recommended amount of 2.3 grams daily.

 Obesity: Obese people or those at risk for obesity should consume sodium in moderation.
-Some research shows that consuming large amounts of sodium might cause people to gain more weight.
+Consuming large amounts of sodium might cause people to gain more weight.

-Weak and brittle bones (osteoporosis): There is some concern that eating too much salt in the diet can worsen osteoporosis.
-But research on this topic is unclear.
-If you have osteoporosis, there is no reason to lower your salt intake.
-But everyone should still stay below the maximum recommended amount of 2.3 grams daily.
+Weak and brittle bones (osteoporosis): Consuming too much salt in the diet might worsen osteoporosis.
+People with osteoporosis should stay below the maximum recommended amount of 2.3 grams daily.